ipfs-shipyard/ipfs-thing-2022/README.md

 ### What venue do I put?

-Room allocations at the Harpa are still TBD.
 Leave it blank for now, we'll try to assign rooms closer to the event.

 ### CSV dump of talks